Zysun2002/Renderer-Alberta/README.md

 This renderer is for learning purpose.
 You can use this project to learn how to build a Python renderer from scratch.

-The renderer is a expension of [Dmitry V. Sokolov](https://github.com/ssloy/tinyrenderer)'s tutorial on computer graphics and rendering.
+The renderer is a expension of seceral fantastic tutorials ([rasterization](https://github.com/ssloy/tinyrenderer), [ray tracing](https://raytracing.github.io/)) on computer graphics and rendering.
 Besides including all the features introduced in his tutorial, the **advance** made in this version is:
 Along with all the features from his tutorial, this version has made some advancements:

 1. Implemented in Python: I chose Python for this renderer because I plan to integrate it with other rendering techniques, like neural rendering, in the future.
 Plus, it's easier for me to work with non-graphics features in Python since I'm more familiar with it.